Whatsapp Icon

 Second Opinion in Cancer Care

 Cancer is known for deteriorating the patient's quality of life, making them distressed throughout their cancer journey after diagnosis.
 Hence, there is a need to make them confident regarding the care received from medical professionals.
 The patients require a second opinion from an oncology professional other than their own.
 The second opinion initiated by the patients has been demanding.
 It has become one of the common approaches in the healthcare system, and surprisingly, the field of oncology possesses a higher rate of second opinions.
 Patients with cancer undergo diagnosis, prognosis, and treatment plans considered a matter of life and death.
-As the medical information in oncology is quite complex and often characterised by uncertainties, it increases the patient's need for a second opinion.
+As the medical information in oncology is quite complex and often characterized by uncertainties, it increases the patient's need for a second opinion.
 In some conditions, the frequency of requesting an SO in oncology remains unclear (Tattersall, 2011).

 Advancements in the evaluation and treatment of cancer have evolved clinical decisions with much more complexities.
-Options for treatment approaches involving surgery, drug therapy, radiation and reconstruction have increased while possessing preventive options for women at high genetic risk for second cancers.
-It is valid for the decisions regarding systemic therapies as more of the patients now must consider choices concerning three different medication categories involving endocrine, chemotherapy and biologic in cancer.
-Some examples include the decision regarding the intake of drug inhibitors for how much duration, undergoing chemotherapy with or without a specific drug before or after surgery and administration of a new biological agent such as pertuzumab.
+Options for treatment approaches involving surgery, drug therapy, radiation, and reconstruction have increased while possessing preventive options for women at high genetic risk for second cancers.
+It is valid for the decisions regarding systemic therapies as more of the patients now must consider choices concerning three different medication categories involving endocrine, chemotherapy, and biologic in cancer.
+Some examples include the decision regarding the intake of drug inhibitors for how much duration, undergoing chemotherapy with or without a specific drug before or after surgery, and administration of a new biological agent such as pertuzumab.

 Also, the diagnostic algorithms responsible for guiding treatment recommendations have become increasingly technical as genomic analysis involving germline genetic testing is integrated into routine care.
 These decisions of diagnosis and treatment in oncology are considered quite complex and confuse the patients seeking the understanding of a new diagnosis and choosing a comprehensive care plan.
-Most of the patients have communicated with only recently specialised physicians in charge of their cancer care.
+Most of the patients have communicated with only recently specialized physicians in charge of their cancer care.
 The patient should intend between treatment options while appraising the quality of one or more therapeutic relationships.
-It further increases the burden on the patients with limited educational, social or financial resources.
+It further increases the burden on patients with limited educational, social, or financial resources.

 Therefore, choosing second opinions facilitates the treatment options for decision-making among patients who are motivated by conditions when the patients are very uncertain regarding their options or lack confidence in the treatment decision process.
 The increasing complexities of treatment decision-making have made the second opinion options very important, allowing the patients to gain confidence in their physician's decision regarding their proposed management plan.
 Also, there is a possibility that second opinions represent poor communication or care coordination in case there are no socioeconomic gradients, evidence of disagreement regarding communication or decision-making, or differential use of indicated treatments in patients who proceed in comparison with those who do not seek any second opinions.

 Patients are referred to some medical oncologist after the diagnosis in such situations.
 Second opinions are opted by the patients and physicians in community practice to implicate appropriate quality of care to the patients.
-Characterising the patient and oncologists encountering each other's opinions has encouraged the patient to seek a second opinion.
+Characterizing the patient and oncologists encountering each other's opinions has encouraged the patient to seek a second opinion.
 Hence, understanding the perspectives of integrating appropriate decision-making regarding the treatment improves cancer care delivery and related outcomes.

 Also Read: How Is a Second Opinion Must in the Fight Against Cancer?